en_USEnglish

 View

 The component View is the equivalent of a div container in React Native.
-It can be used to organize and group other components, and can also be styled with custom CSS properties.
+It allows you to organize and group other components, and it can also be styled with custom CSS properties.

 import React from 'react';